hweecat/hweecat.github.io/goals.md

 7. Make regular weekly updates to [my TIL blog](https://datadiaries.dev), which is built using [Pelican](https://getpelican.com)

-8. Make at least 4 Pull Requests on open-source projects
+8. ~~Make at least 4 Pull Requests on open-source projects~~
+    - Abandoned due to multiple competing commitments in advancing my tech career

 9. Monetize my speaking engagements / expertise through designing a data engineering course (and other side hustles)